Abdiooa/zeroward/README.md

 ## Features

 * Secures(Encrypt) users files before uploading them on the cloud.
+* Secures (Encrypts) user files before uploading them to the cloud.
-* Uses two key for encryptions/decryptions
+* Utilizes two keys for encryption/decryption:
-* A KEK (Key-Encryption-Key) to encrypt the DEK(Data-Encryption-Key)
+  * A KEK (Key-Encryption-Key) to encrypt the DEK (Data-Encryption-Key).
-* The DEK is used to encrypt files, then attached with the file as metadata
+  * The DEK is used to encrypt files and is attached to the file as metadata.
-* The KEK is on the possession of the user,
+* The KEK is in the possession of the user.
-* The KEK is generate from a passphrase defined by the user in the first use
+* The KEK is generated from a passphrase defined by the user during the first use.
-* the KEK is then stored in a secure place on the user system
+* The KEK is then stored securely on the user's system.
-* The program gives user a user-friendly interracting with his objects/buckets that he has in the cloud storages
+* Provides a user-friendly interface for interacting with objects/buckets on cloud storage.
-* For the encryption of the user files and the keys, AES-256-gcm algorithm is used to ensure the security of user files and keys, which is a very strong algorithm
+* Uses the AES-256-GCM algorithm for file and key encryption.

 ## Installation & Get-Started
 ### Prerequisites